SagarTanmay28/HireTrack-/README.md

 These additions would extend HireTrack from a tracking tool into a genuinely end-to-end job-search companion — and the existing architecture (modular routes/controllers, centralized API client, auth middleware) is well positioned to absorb them without a redesign.

 ---

-## 💬 Thoughts

-What stands out most about HireTrack is the **coherence** of the system — the auth pattern, database layer, API design, and frontend state management all fit together the way you'd expect from a real production app, not a disconnected set of tutorial features bolted together.
-It touches nearly every core skill expected of a full-stack engineer: relational schema design, secure auth, REST API design, background job scheduling, and a clean, componentized React frontend.